raspberrypilearning/noobs-install/backup.md

 ## Backing up using removable storage

-If you have a USB flash drive or portable hard drive with enough storage, then this is the easiest method to back up your files.
+If you have a USB flash drive or portable hard drive with enough storage, then this is the easiest method of backing up your files.

-1. Insert your USB drive into one of your Pi's USB ports; it should be recognised straight away.
+1. Insert your USB drive into one of your Pi's USB ports.
+It should be recognised straight away.

   ![USB](images/backup/usb1.png)